Seagreen Offshore Wind Farm

 Seagreen will provide enough green energy to power more than 1.6 million homes, equivalent to two-thirds of all Scottish homes.
 Seagreen will displace over 2 million tonnes of carbon dioxide from electricity generated by fossil fuels every year – similar to removing more than a third of all of Scotland’s annual car emissions and making a significant contribution to Scotland’s net-zero ambition by 2045*.

-SSE Renewables is leading the development and construction of the joint venture project, supported by TotalEnergies, and will operate Seagreen on completion.
+SSE Renewables led the development and construction of the joint venture project, supported by TotalEnergies, and is operating Seagreen during it's operational lifetime.

-First power was achieved in August 2022 and Seagreen is expected to enter commercial operation in Q2 2023.
+First power was achieved in August 2022 and Seagreen became fully operational in October 2023.

 Delivering economic benefit